MattGeiger/WTH_App_V5/.github/ISSUE_TEMPLATE/Initial_prompt_v03.md

    <show verification command>
 ```

 Please proceed.
-Continue to echo the guidelines with each response.
-Remember to also explain how your actions adhere to these guidelines.
+Remember to always follow the Example Response Format.
+This is an important error self-check and must be followed.